olopsman/ui-snippets/README.md

 # ui-snippets
-Useful CSS, HTML5 and Javascript snippets
+A collection of useful CSS, HTML5 and Javascript tricks and snippets